-An attorney drawing a contract for the sale or purchase of land should recommend that the terms of the contract provide that marketability be determined in accordance with Title Standards of The Ohio State Bar Association and that the existence of encumbrances and defects, and the effect to be given to any found to exist, be determined in accordance with such standards.

-An attorney, drawing a contract for the sale or purchase of land, should recommend the inclusion of the following language or its equivalent in the contract:

-"Marketability of title, if the owner is required to furnish marketable title, shall be determined in accordance with the Title Standards approved by The Ohio State Bar Association."
+An attorney drawing a contract for the sale or purchase of real property should recommend that the terms of the contract provide that marketability be determined in accordance with Title Standards of The Ohio State Bar Association and that the existence of encumbrances and defects, and the effect to be given to any found to exist, be determined in accordance with such standards.
+Comment A: An attorney, drawing a contract for the sale or purchase of real property, should recommend the inclusion of the following language or its equivalent in the contract: "Marketability of title, if the owner is required to furnish marketable title, shall be determined in accordance with the Title Standards approved by The Ohio State Bar Association."
+(Effective November 12, 1960) OTS 2.1 2.1 EXAMINATION - DISCOVERING DEFECT IN TITLE PREVIOUSLY EXAMINED BY ANOTHER Problem A: